Sarmigan/aws-ticketing-system/README.md

 # Usage

 The Adaptive Card under &lt;Target team&gt; in &lt;Target channel&gt; can be used to submit a ticket.
 The user will receive a 'processing' Adaptive Card sent to them followed by a succesful/unsucessful 'response' Adaptive Card.
-The tickets can be checked by polling the relevant SQS queues.
+These Adaptive Cards will contain a summary of the ticket information i.e. priority and description.
+If everything is configured correctly, the tickets can be found in the relevant SQS queues.